ljbade/wolf4sdl/README.txt

 Wolf4SDL with the shareware version (tested) or with Spear (not tested), you can compile Wolf4SDL with other defines set at the beginning of "wl_def.h".

+The current version of the source code is available in the svn repository at: svn://tron.homeunix.org:3690/wolf3d/trunk

 Known bugs:
  - There seem to exist some problems with the palette sometimes.
 Then some or all colors are wrong.
 This only appears in fullscreen mode, so consider using the --windowed option in that case.

+Credits:
+ - Special thanks to id Software!
+Without the source code we would still have to throw with hex editors and disassemblers after Wolfenstein 3D ;D
+ - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing and bugfixing!